c-o-pr/ddrescue-helper/README.md

 > [!NOTE]
 > ZAP is for trying to make a drive with errors readable so that it can be used in situ by other tools.
 If your goal is to recover data, use COPY.
 >
-> ZAP `-z` can be used on file source as well as a drive or partition.
+> ZAP `-z` can be used on a file source as well as a drive or partition.
 >
-> When ZAPPING a 4K Advanced Format drive, use -K to work with 4096 byte blocks.
-This may be more effective at overcoming read-errors.
+> When using ZAP with a 4K Advanced Format drive, use -K to access 4096-byte blocks.
+This may be more effective at overcoming read-errors on 4K drives.
 >
-> When COPYING or ZAPPING, read-errors cannot be repaired, but a small error region may be tolerable as compared to alternative of losing access to the whole file (e.g., a small content loss in a media file may be acceptable.)
+> ZAP cannot repair data, but a small error region may be tolerable when the alternative is losing access to the whole file (e.g., a small content loss in a media file may be acceptable.)
 >
+> ZAP sources writes from /dev/zero.

 # COMMAND EXAMPLES
 ```